WQZQ

 WQZQ (830 AM) is a radio station licensed to Goodlettsville, Tennessee, and serving the Nashville metropolitan area.
-The station is owned by Cromwell Radio Group, through licensee WYCQ, Inc. It airs a classic hits radio format, calling itself "Classic Hits 93.3."
-The dial position is a reference to the WQZQ's FM translator, W227DC in Nashville, which broadcasts at 93.3 MHz.
+The station is owned by Cromwell Radio Group, through licensee WYCQ, Inc. It airs a sports radio format, calling itself "94.9 The Fan", which refers to FM translator, W235BW in Nashville, which broadcasts on 94.9 MHz, relayed by WBUZ-HD3/102.9 in La Vergne.

-WQZQ transmits 2,000 watts by day but because 830 AM is a clear channel frequency, WQZQ must sign-off at night to protect Class A station WCCO in Minneapolis.
-WQZQ's FM translator station operates 24 hours a day.
-WQZQ's offices and studios are on Mufreesboro Pike in Nashville and its transmitter is located off Nesbitt Lane in Nashville.
+WQZQ transmits 2,000 watts by day but because 830 AM is a clear channel frequency, WQZQ must reduce power to 3 watts at night to protect Class A station WCCO in Minneapolis.
+The FM translator and repeater stations operate 24 hours a day.
+WQZQ's offices and studios are on Murfreesboro Pike in Nashville and its transmitter is located off Nesbitt Lane in Nashville.

-F.M. translator

 History

 WQZQ began broadcasting in the 1970s as the FM sister station of Dickson, Tennessee community-oriented station WDKN.
 In the 1980s, the signal was upgraded and the station was split off from WDKN, which subsequently acquired another FM station.
 WQZQ began focusing on the Nashville market with a rock music format, Q-103.
 This station was the predecessor to current Nashville sports radio station "The Game" 102.5 WPRT-FM.

-The WQZQ call sign was revived for a former black gospel AM station, which also broadcast Spanish language programming overnight at one point.
-It was this station that was converted to a sports format on February 5, 2013 when it became the Nashville-area affiliate of NBC Sports Radio.
+The call sign WQZQ was revived for a former black gospel AM station, which also broadcast Spanish language programming overnight at one point.
+It was this station that was converted to a sports format on February 5, 2013, when it became the Nashville-area affiliate of NBC Sports Radio.
 Then in September 2014, the affiliation was discontinued, due to a contract dispute between NBC Sports Radio and WQZQ.
 At that point WQZQ began broadcasting ESPN Radio programming along with its sister station WPRT-FM, when local or other syndicated programming was not being broadcast on the station.

 On January 1, 2014, WQZQ began simulcasting on new FM translator W235BW 94.9.